Knitting can be many different things to different people. It is…

 Machine Knitting: There are two major classifications of machine knitting: weft knitting and warp knitting.
 There are many different variations of each; there are knitting machines small enough to fit in your hands, and then there are knitting machines so large that they wouldn’t fit in the average home, and have to be stored in industrial warehouse space.
 There are circular knitting machines, which produce fabric knit in the round; there are also flatbed machines, which produce fabric knit in rows.
 Then there are smaller icord machines, which knit icord to use in a variety of different ways.

 There are also low-tech knitting looms available.
 If you want to try loom knitting, I highly recommend Round Loom Knitting in 10 Easy Lessons for more information on how to get started.
+Once you’ve learned the basics, the sequel to the book can teach you more advanced techniqus on the knitting loom including lace stitches, cables, textured stitches and more.
+The name of the sequel is Amazing Loom Knits.
+Both books are by Nicole F. Cox.

 The authors of this website are experienced weft knitters, with both extensive industry experience and extensive experience approaching knitting from a handcraft perspective.
 We’re comfortable with thinking of knitting as art, craft, industry, creative pursuit, hobby, job, or pastime — and our goal is to be supportive of knitters who take any and all of the above approaches to knitting.
 We have shared, and plan to share, information of interest to knitters of all varieties.